 In keeping with Charlotte Mason’s ideas, narration and application activities are intended to substitute for quizzes, especially up through Level 5.
 Level 6 includes optional quizzes and a final exam in the teacher guide available only for that level.

 Critical thinking is developed throughout these courses, gradually becoming more demanding.
 Students are given many word problems to solve, and they are sometimes asked to create their own word problems.
 Projects reinforce math in some way.
-For Example, Level 2 has students create a poster with magazine or newspaper clipping to show what they have learned about measurement, and it also has them create a small quilt project to practice measurement.
+For Example, Level 2 has students create a poster with magazine or newspaper clippings to show what they have learned about measurement, and it also has them create a small quilt project to practice measurement.
 In addition, occasional puzzles challenge thinking skills.

 Components